carlosberrio/Class-Animal/README.md

 # Class-Animals
-OPP exercise executed in the june 2nd / 2022 national PLD
+OPP exercise executed in the june 2nd / 2022 in the national PLD

 ## Class Animals